 As for Leo Sr.’s role, he dropped everything to drive around town with his boy, looking for Michelle no matter the time, before helping him make a few calls to nearby hospitals and her parents.
 His wife took over a couple of hours later, just for him to rejoin the search the following morning and reportedly continue helping out, leading to the recovery of Michelle’s bloodied remains on the 27th.
 Leo Sr. testified during his son’s 1989 trial that an “inner force” or God had urged him directly to the canal along State Road 33, where he’d found his daughter-in-law beneath a piece of plywood.

 From what we can tell, the Schofields relocated to Idaho for good around the mid-to-late 1990s to restart their lives to the best of their abilities, only for legal trouble to soon follow.
 This time, though, it was owing to Leo Robert Schofield Sr. — he was arrested in November 2010 for sexually abusing a family member under 16 sometime between 2006 and 2009.
-The then Bellevue resident subsequently entered into an Alford plea (in summer 2011), which means he didn’t admit guilt yet conceded there was enough evidence to warrant a conviction upon trial.
+The then Bellevue resident subsequently entered into an Alford plea (in the summer of 2011), which means he didn’t admit guilt yet conceded there was enough evidence to warrant a conviction upon trial.

 Read More: Where is Leo Schofield’s Daughter Ashley Schofield Now?